wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/5-dataset-refresh.md

 ## Check the refresh status and history

 You can check the refresh status and history at any time.
 This is useful if you want to find out when the last refresh occurred and when the next one is scheduled.
-It is also good practice to check to check the status of your datasets from time to time, to see if there have been any refresh errors.
+It is also good practice to check the status of your datasets from time to time, to see if there have been any refresh errors.

+> [!NOTE]
-Note: Power BI deactivates your refresh schedule after four consecutive failures or when the service detects an unrecoverable error that requires a configuration update, such as invalid or expired credentials.
+> Power BI deactivates your refresh schedule after four consecutive failures or when the service detects an unrecoverable error that requires a configuration update, such as invalid or expired credentials.
 It is not possible to change the consecutive failures threshold.

 A quick way to check the refresh status is to view the list of datasets in a workspace.